moneymeets/python-poetry-buildpack/README.md

 ### Poetry

 Poetry version can be specified by setting `POETRY_VERSION` in Heroku config vars.
-Otherwise, it will attempt to be inferred from `poetry.lock` or default to a hardcoded version.
+Otherwise, it will attempt to be inferred from `poetry.lock` or default to the latest version.

 ```
 heroku config:set POETRY_VERSION=1.1.13